A huge German Shepherd tearing away at a whole chicken looks so natural, like a wolf devouring their prey.

 In my experience, raw dog food costs about $3 per pound on average whether I make it myself or get it from a local supplier, typically a butcher that grinds up fresh meat.

-I’d really suggest feeding a commercial raw diet that meets AAFCO standards so you know your Chihuahua is getting all of the vitamins and nutrients they need.
+I’d really suggest feeding a commercial raw diet that meets NRC guidelines or AAFCO standards so you know your Chihuahua is getting all of the vitamins and nutrients they need.

 Not every raw food is complete and balanced – make sure you know what you’re getting.
 You might decide to add in supplements, or nutrient-dense foods like eggs, canned fish or dark green veggies.
 You can buy quail eggs or mix a single egg into multiple meals – a single egg would be more than a meal for Matilda.